Fall festivals are a perfect family activity during October and November. Here are some of our favorites in Virginia Beach.

 Brookdale Farm in Chesapeake, VA is open for pumpkin picking on weekends: October 13-14, and October 20-21 from 10:00 a.m. – 5:00 p.m.
 Hop on a horse-drawn hayride in the morning, and stock up on all things pumpkin.

-There are many other great Farms and fun things to do in Chesapeake if you want to make a day out of it!
+There are many other great Farms and fun things to do at fall festivals in Chesapeake if you want to make a day out of it!
 Backbay’s Farmhouse Brewing Company has just opened up, with plenty of family friendly activities on it’s grounds to keep everyone busy while you can enjoy a beer.

 PC: Monica Turley